imranture/E4-TimeStamper/README.md

 ---

 ## License
 This software is an open-source project released under GNU General Public License v3.0.

-You are free to use and distribute it with suitable citation.
-Keep in mind that there is no warranty.
+This software is provided "as-is," without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
+In no event shall the author be held liable for any damages arising from the use of this software.

+Permission is granted to anyone to use this software for any purpose, including commercial applications, and to modify and redistribute it under the terms of the GNU General Public License v3.0, provided that the following conditions are met:

+1. All redistributions of source code files must retain all copyright notices that are currently in place, and this list of conditions without modification.

+2. All redistributions in binary form must retain all occurrences of the above copyright notice and web site addresses that are currently in place (See About).

+3. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
+If you use this software to distribute a product, an acknowledgment in the product documentation would be appreciated.

+4. Modified versions in source or binary form must be plainly marked as such, and must not be misrepresented as being the original software.

 Please review the [license](https://github.com/imranture/E4-TimeStamper/blob/master/LICENSE) for more.

+Except where otherwise noted, all of the documentation and software is copyrighted by Imran Ture.\
+Copyright &copy; 2020 Imran Ture

 E4 wristband is a medical-grade wearable device that offers real-time physiological data acquisition, enabling researchers to conduct in-depth analysis and visualization.
 Please visit [Empatica](https://www.empatica.com) to learn more.